 Rani Gaidinliu was born on 26th January 1915 in Longkao village of Manipur.
 She was born to Lothonang Pamei and Kachaklenliu and was the fifth child among her six sisters and a brother.
 The year she was born, Manipur like the rest of the country was the victim of the British colonial rule.

 Rani Gaidinliu's Role in Freedom Movement:

 When the British rule tried to suppress her movement, she went underground along with her followers.
 Thereafter a fierce gun battle took place in Hangrum village in the North Cachar hills with the British army and the big village was set ablaze by the colonial rulers.

+The organization then took up their objective of recognition of the tribe to the ministers of the state.
 Rani Gaidinliu returned to Longkao in 1991 and died one 17th February 1993 at the age of 78.

 Awards and Recognitions of Rani Gaidinliu: Rani Gaidinliu was awarded the prestigious Padma Bhushan award by the Indian Government in the year 1981 for her social work.
 She was also conferred the ‘Tamrapatra Freedom Fighter Award’ in 1972 and Vivekananda Seva Award in 1983.
 The Government also issued a postal stamp in her memory.

 She was also conferred the ‘Birsa Munda Award’ posthumously.
 The Government of India instituted an award called Shree Shakti Puraskar in honor of five eminent women in the Indian history of whom Rani Gaidinliu was one of them.